antimof/UxPlay/README.txt

-server.** Before v1.60, UxPlay used to stall silently if DNS-SD service registration failed, but now stops with an error message returned by the DNSServiceRegister function: kDNSServiceErr_Unknown if no DNS-SD server was found.
-(A NixOS user found that in NixOS, this error can also occur if avahi-daemon service IS running with publishing enabled, but reports "the error disappeared on NixOS by setting services.avahi.openFirewall to true".)
-Other mDNS error codes are in the range FFFE FF00 (-65792) to FFFE FFFF (-65537), and are listed in the dnssd.h file.
+server.** Before v1.60, UxPlay used to stall silently if DNS-SD service registration failed, but now stops with an error message returned by the DNSServiceRegister function: kDNSServiceErr_Unknown if no DNS-SD server was found: *(A NixOS user found that in NixOS, this error can also occur if avahi-daemon service IS running with publishing enabled, but reports "the error disappeared on NixOS by setting services.avahi.openFirewall to true".)* Other mDNS error codes are in the range FFFE FF00 (-65792) to FFFE FFFF (-65537), and are listed in the dnssd.h file.
 An older version of this (the one used by avahi) is found [here](https://github.com/lathiat/avahi/blob/master/avahi-compat-libdns_sd/dns_sd.h).
 A few additional error codes are defined in a later version from [Apple](https://opensource.apple.com/source/mDNSResponder/mDNSResponder-544/mDNSShared/dns_sd.h.auto.html).